arissanbahari/MAI-Results/README.md

 # MAI-Results
 This is a repository of my MSc Artificial Intelligence results and transcripts.
-Repo will be updated based on new achievements
+Repo will be updated based on new achievements obtained.